« back to list

 Transfer students fulfill the Experimental and Foundation Studies (EFS) 18 credit requirement by transfer of credit from another institution or by completion of the RISD Summer Experimental and Foundation Studies Program (9 credits) along with transfer of credit.
 In a situation in which the student does not have sufficient Foundation credit even after transfer of credit and completion of the summer program, the dean may grant permission to substitute comparable courses earned through extra RISD course work in any studio area of the college.
 The total credit requirement for the degree (126/156) is never reduced.

-Transfer students who enter Fall 2008 or after who have adequate academic experience in art history may be waived from HAVC H102 and substitute an elective HAVC course.
+Transfer students who have adequate academic experience in art history may be waived from HAVC H102 and substitute an elective HAVC course.
 “Adequate academic experience” is defined as one of the following: passing the AP Art History exam with a grade of 4 or 5; passing (with a C or better) any 3 credit course in Art History at an accredited college or university; or taking an art history course as part of the International Baccalaureate degree.
 There are no waivers for HAVC-H101.

-S101 is a requirement for students entering in Fall 2008 or after.
+S101 is a requirement for all students.
 Entering transfer students admitted with credits in history, philosophy, or the social sciences may be permitted to substitute these credits for S101.

 Mid-Year Completion of Degree Requirements